gema-arta/heiwa/README.md

 > |  ✓  | Default text-editor                                | GNU nano           | I don't use Neo/Vi/m. :stuck_out_tongue_winking_eye: |
 > |  ✓  | Device manager                                     | eudev              | No reason, portable.           |

-> I think Microsoft mimalloc breaks some packages if build whole system with it, need more research.
+> I think Microsoft mimalloc breaks some packages if build the whole system with it, need more research.

 </details>